5 Cool Facts About Bears

-Bears have captured the attention (and hearts) of many over the years, but here are 5 facts you may not have known about these iconic animals!
+Bears are iconic animals who have captured the attention (and hearts) of many over the years.
+Here are five bear facts you may not have known!

 A polar bear’s coat is made up of two unique layers: The shorter coat provides insulation from weather, while the longer coat prevents water from reaching the short coat layer and skin.

 Each layer serves a unique purpose and allows bears to thrive in frigid conditions.